mosaic-design-system/docs/src/components/placeholder.md

       ### When, and why?

-      Use a Placeholder on an initial page load that has more than 1 element, and takes more than 0.3s to load on an average connection.
-Using a Placeholder will give a perception of shorter wait time.
+      **Placeholders** can be used when a page is initially loading, as long as it has more than 1 element.
+They should also only be used when a page typically takes more than 0.3s to load on an average connection.
+Using a **Placeholder** will give a perception of shorter wait time, and let the user know that the system is busy loading the content and hasn't frozen.

       - - -

-      ## Placeholder Types
+      ## Placeholder types

-      We have 3 types of Placeholders to help give a truer representation of the content:
+      The following types of **Placeholder** are available:

       | **Types**           | **Description**                                   |